 If you are planning to come to Iceland in the coming months, you are in luck.
 The northern lights season has officially started and even though they come and go as they please, there is a good chance you will see them during your trip.
-To enhance your chances of seeing them while you’re in Iceland, we will tell you about some of the best places to see the northern lights in Iceland.
+To enhance your chances of seeing northern lights while you’re in Iceland, we will tell you about some of the best northern lights viewing locations.

 Northern Lights Inn

 There are a couple of hotels in the Icelandic countryside that offer viewing rooms for northern lights.
 Northern Lights Inn on Reykjanes peninsula is one of them.
 It’s located close to the Blue Lagoon and only 20 minutes from Keflavík International Airport.
 Their Galaxy Tower is a premium northern lights viewing location.
 It’s a tower with big, glass windows all around, dedicated to northern lights viewing.